canjs/canjs/guides/getting-started-tutorial/app-state.md

 ![](../can/guides/images/7_application_state_routing/DefaultRouteExample_1.png)

-Note that, after we initialized our routes, updating the value of our Application State's restaurant property caused the route to update, as well.
+Note that, after we initialized our routes, updating the value of our Application State's restaurant property caused the route to update as well.
-The value of the restaurant and menus properties were serialized, and appended to the window.location.hash.
+The value of the restaurant and menus properties were serialized and appended to the window.location.hash.

 Let's see what happens if we adjust the value of the hash.
 To monitor this